-Department of Childhood Education, Faculty of Education, University of Johannesburg, Johannesburg, South Africa Email: saritaram@uj.ac.za ORCID: https://orcid.org/0000-0003-2437-4229
+Department of Childhood Education, Faculty of Education, University of Johannesburg, Johannesburg, South Africa Email: saritaram@ui.ac.za

 Sarita Ramsaroop is a senior lecturer in the Department of Childhood Education at the Faculty of Education, University of Johannesburg.
 She is also head of the Department of Childhood Education.
-Her main research focus is on student engagement in coursework and fieldwork, specifically in interrogating the role of schools in bridging the divide between student teachers learning in coursework and fieldwork, and in strengthening schooluniversity partnerships.
+Her main research focus is on student engagement in coursework and fieldwork, specifically in interrogating the role of schools in bridging the divide between student teachers learning in coursework and fieldwork, and in strengthening school-university partnerships.
 She is currently involved in research projects investigating the role of teaching schools in the education of student teachers and in a collaborative research project with the University of Helsinki.
 She has published at national and international levels, and she also acts as a supervisor for postgraduate students.